maleakhiw/Pessimistic-Neighbourhood-Aggregation-for-States-in-Reinforcement-Learning/README.md

     - Determine the probability p(x) for the expected value by using weight calculation (i.e. weight = 1/distance).
 To calculate weight, one can use other formula as long as that formula gives more weight to closer point.
 To calculate p(x) just divide individual weight with sum of all weights to get probability
     - Estimate the Q(s,a) pairs using expectation formula from kNN previous Q values
 4. Using epsilon greedy/ UCB/ other decision methods to choose the next move
-5. Observe the reward and update the Q values for all of the neighbours on knn vector using SARSA or Q Learning. (on the code below, I use Q Learning)
+5. Observe the reward and update the Q values for only the closest neighbour (1 point or chosen by hyperparametric) from KNN array using SARSA or Q Learning. (on the code below, I use Q Learning)
 6. Repeat step 2-5

 ## Environment